game-ci/documentation/docs/github/activation.md

 # Activation

-All actions need a Unity installation, which needs to be activated.
+All actions use a Unity installation, which needs to be activated.

 Unity differentiates their methods between `personal` and `professional` licenses.